-Buying a vacation home comes with both rewards and risks, including the possibility that if you plan to rent the home for income, you may not earn enough to offset your expenses.
+Buying a vacation home comes with obvious rewards.
+But there are risks too, including the possibility that if you plan to rent the home for income, you may not earn enough to offset your expenses.
 That’s why it’s crucial to crunch the numbers carefully and estimate the cost of owning a vacation home before investing in a property.

-What are the costs of owning a vacation home?
+The 7 main costs of owning a vacation home

-Here’s a breakdown of some of the major costs.
+Here’s a breakdown of seven major costs of second-home ownership.

-So, let’s say you do your homework, scout around and pick what looks like a nice vacation property in sunny Tallahassee, Florida.
+As an example, let’s say you do your homework, scout around and pick what looks like a nice vacation property in sunny Tallahassee, Florida.
 The home price is $300,000.
-Your lender requires you to put down 25 percent (a higher-end estimate), or $75,000, on a 30-year fixed-rate loan, and your interest rate is 3.75 percent — about 50 basis points higher than what you’d likely pay for a primary residence.
-In this scenario, your monthly principal and interest payment would be $1,042.
+Your lender requires you to put down 25 percent (a higher-end estimate), or $75,000, on a 30-year fixed-rate loan, and your interest rate is 5 percent.
+In this scenario, your monthly principal and interest payment would be $1,471.

 In addition to your monthly mortgage payment, the cost to insure your second home may be higher than for your primary home.

-“The location, type of property and amenities will all affect your insurance costs,” says Chris O’Rourke, vice president of property claims at Mercury Insurance in Los Angeles.
+“The location, type of property and amenities will all affect your insurance costs,” says Bonnie Lee, vice president of property claims at Mercury Insurance.
 “The factors that make your location desirable may also be the things that make it more expensive to insure.
-For example, a beach home is more exposed to wind damage or hurricanes, or a mountain lodge is at greater risk for wildfires.”
+For example, a beach home is more exposed to wind damage or hurricanes, and a mountain lodge is at greater risk for wildfires.”

-As with a primary residence, you’ll pay property taxes on a vacation home, as well.
+As with a primary residence, you’ll pay property taxes on a vacation home as well.
 This can vary widely by state and county or region.
-Using the previous example of a $300,000 home, you may pay around $3,100 in annual property taxes in Tallahassee (where the county tax rate was 3 percent in 2021) compared to the average national property tax of $3,785 (0.9 percent), according to ATTOM Data Solutions.
+Using the previous example of a $300,000 home, you may pay around $9,000 in annual property taxes in Tallahassee (where the county tax rate was 3 percent in 2021) compared to the average national property tax of $3,785 (0.9 percent), according to ATTOM Data Solutions.